NickKarpowicz/Scarab/README.md

 1. Block arm B.
 2. Press "Ref.
 A"
 3. Block arm A.
 4. Press "Ref.
-B"

-Now you should have the required references to do interferometry.
+B" Now you should have the required references to do interferometry.
 You'll have to re-take them if you change your exposure time.

-The next steps to set up a phase measurement are:
+Next steps:
 5. Go to the "Interferometry: Time" view to setup your filter.
 6. Go to the "Interferometry: Phase" or "Interferometry: Group delay" view to start acquiring the data.